Electrum9/graph-comparison/readme.md

 3. Compute the edge distance using the equivalence mapping to find corresponding edges in Gcmp, if they exist, and update the weights correspondingly.

+### Second Version

+- For every node in Gcmp, search for partners in Gref
+    - If we have a close partner within *equivalency radius*, then we have equivalence
+    - If we have a partner within the *search radius*, then we have substitution
+    - No partner means deletion
+- Number of nodes to insert = Number of Gref nodes - (Number of equivalence + Number of substituted nodes)
+- Use equivalency mapping to find edge weights and compute edge distance
+- Trace operations performed in order to synthesize animation (?) transforming Gcmp into Gref
+    - Alternatively, just mutate Gcmp along the way